andywar65/dxf2vr/README.md

 # DXF 2 VR
 A [Django](https://www.djangoproject.com/) / [Wagtail](https://wagtail.io/) app that imports [DXF](https://en.wikipedia.org/wiki/AutoCAD_DXF) files and renders Virtual Reality using [A-Frame](https://aframe.io) library.

+### How to get DXF files

+DXF files are drawing exchange files, and they are human readable (if in ASCII format).
+Obviously you will need a CAD if you want to generate your own files.
+For free I recommend [NanoCAD] (http://nanocad.com/) even if you won't be able to work with solids.
+It doesn't matter, you won't need them.
+Unfortunately open source CAD projects never match the industry.

+Lots of programs deal with DXF, but the goal here is to have blocks with attributes (data!), not just surfaces.
+Refer to the DXF constraints chapter to understand what your files have to look like.

 ### Install Wagtail app

 The app can be cloned or downloaded from [Github](https://github.com/andywar65/dxf2vr).
 Using a shell get into the project folder and type  `git clone https://github.com/andywar65/dxf2vr`.
 Add `dxf2vr` to the INSTALLED_APPS in your settings file.
 Migrate.
 The app's templates look for a `base.html` file, so be sure to have one.